 As a kid, we had a Christmas tradition where we’d make cider and walk along Clark Court, a street that took Christmas lights seriously.
 We’d stroll down the street with cider in our hands, looking at the lights and listening to the Christmas music— it felt magical.
 Then we’d watch Christmas Vacation and laugh the whole way through.

 I love to cook, but I really dread the cleanup.
 Washing dishes is not really my thing.
-Thankfully, my husband doesn't mind them and we have a rule: if you cook, the other person cleans up.
-So I try and do most of the cooking.
+Thankfully, my husband doesn’t mind them and we have a rule: if you cook, the other person cleans up.
+So I try to do most of the cooking.